 - Identify the roles and responsibilities of an instructor.

-- RWC Instructor Candidates register interest with Regional Lifesaving Manager & RWC Chief Examiner
+RWC Instructor candidate registers interest and applies to Regional Lifesaving Manager & RWC Chief Examiner.

 - Pre-requisites checked

-- If approved, entered in to PAM as ‘Probationary Instructor before being eligible to attend first introductory course as a (proby) instructor.
+- If approved, entered in to PAM as ‘Probationary Instructor’ before being eligible to attend first introductory course as a probationary instructor